apollographql/orbiter/README.md

 ## Runbook

-The worker is instrumented with [Sentry](https://sentry.io) alerting.
+The functions are instrumented with [Sentry](https://sentry.io) alerting.
 Those responsible for this code are:

 * [@jakedawkins](https://github.com/jakedawkins)
 * [@EverlastingBugstopper](https://github.com/EverlastingBugstopper)